Drink More, Not Less for Overactive Bladder

 Additional ways to improve overactive bladder symptoms include:

-· Wear incontinence pads or specialized underwear to lessen the stress or worry of not getting to a bathroom in time
+• Wear incontinence pads or specialized underwear to lessen the stress or worry of not getting to the bathroom in time

 Medical Treatments

-When changes in behavior are not enough, there are other treatment options available for overactive bladder.
+When changes in behavior are not enough, other treatment options are available for overactive bladder.
 Medications can relax the bladder and prevent the urge to urinate.
 Side effects of these drugs include dry mouth and constipation.

-If you have an overactive bladder, a urologist can help diagnose it and find the best treatment plan for you.
-Dr. Richard Natale of Carolina Urology Partners is a board-certified urologist with offices in Concord, North Carolina (in the Charlotte area).
-Call (704) 786-5131 for an appointment today to get relief for your overactive bladder.
+If you have an overactive bladder, a urologist can help diagnose it and find the best treatment plan.
+Dr. Richard Natale is a board-certified urologist with offices in Concord & Charlotte, North Carolina—call (704) 786-5131 for an appointment today to relieve your overactive bladder.